SbrTa/Java/MicroService/JavaBrains workshop/README.md

     - Eager Bean Initialization: Default in Spring.
 All the defined beans, and their dependencies, are created when the application context is created.
     - Lazy Bean Initialization: The bean will only be created, and its dependencies injected, once they're needed.
     - Spring cloud uses client side service discovery.
+    - Fault tolarance: How much can a system tolarance for a particular fault.
+    - Resilience: How many fault can a system tolarance.